 is often in the everyday, the trivial, small and invisible gestures that she finds the expression of systemic and political questions.
 Domestic and private

-environments become a place of investigations as politically and socially
+environments become a place of investigation as politically and socially

 to Erika’s work is the continuous concern of ethic and language of representation.